 Stay safe everyone, we will get through this together.

-The Manitoba Genealogical Society Inc. (MGS) is one of ten provincial genealogical organizations that endeavours to promote genealogical research and the writing of family histories.
+The Manitoba Genealogical Society Inc. (MGS) is one of several provincial and territorial genealogical organizations that endeavour to promote genealogical research and the writing of family histories.
 It is a registered charity formed in 1976 and incorporated in 1982.
 The main objectives of MGS are:

-- To collect and preserve Manitoba genealogical and historical records/materials.
+- To preserve and make available Manitoba genealogical and historical records/materials.

 - To foster education in genealogical research through Society workshops, seminars and publications.